shyam-eranky/todo-project/readme.md

 actual params for connecting to your RDS MySQL instance here.
 This gets saved in a config file when instance is launched and is used by the app to read the DB params.
 This way the DB params do not get exposed in Github.
 ## Load balancer and auto scaling group setup (coming soon)
-* Create 3 security groups
+* Create 3 security groups (lb-sg to allow all http traffic, app-sg for ec2 instances to allow http/80 from lb-sg, db-sg to allow mysql from app-sg)
-* Create ALB
+* Create ELB
 * Create Launch Template
-* Create Autoscaling group
+* Create Autoscaling group , do not set the ELB check on it.
 * Change CodeDeploy group to point to auto scaling group.
 Do not enable the Load Balancer option to block traffic and allow traffic as it doesnt work!

 ## Deployment from GitHub to EC2